-How to Write a Interview Follow-Up Email
+How to Write an Interview Follow-Up Email

 The goal of a job interview is to assess if you’re the perfect fit for the job.
 The employer will likely tell you to wait for their communication after the interview.
 This should take one to two weeks to materialize.
 If this time lapses and you haven’t received communication yet, a follow-up email might help.
 It shows the employer that you are resilient and interested in the position.
 Here are tips to help write an impressive follow-up email after an interview.